SortableJS/ngx-sortablejs/README.md

     System.config(config);

-This is important to let SystemJS everything it needs about the dependencies.
+This is important to let SystemJS know everything it needs about the dependencies it needs to load.

 ## API and functionality